Skip to content

 Today's Mentor’s Corner is a classic for the new year but with a twist.
 Instead of rehashing the usual New Year's resolutions spiel, I’m going to look at why they often fall short and what you can do instead for real, lasting change.

-At New Year, I’m always reminded of a part in the book, Gates of Fire, when the Spartans do battle with a city called Artemisium.
+At New Year, I’m reminded of a scene in the book Gates of Fire, where the Spartans battle a city called Artemisium.

 So…